marklogic/ml-gradle/README.md

 =========
 ml-gradle is a good fit for you and your team if:

-1. You're using MarkLogic
+1. You're using MarkLogic 8
-1. You're already using Gradle, or you're using Ant or Maven and are interested in shifting to Gradle (there are many comparisons of these tools on the Internet; I'll just say I recommend making this shift).
-Note that if you are using Ant, it's easy to invoke Ant tasks from Gradle.
+2. You're already using Gradle, or you think Gradle would be a useful build tool to add to your development/deployment process.
+If you're currently using Ant or Maven and are wondering about Gradle, there are many comparisons of these tools on the Internet; I'll just say I recommend making this shift.
+If you are using Ant, it's easy to invoke Ant tasks from Gradle.
 And if you can't move away from Maven, you can try [this Maven plugin for invoking Gradle](https://github.com/if6was9/gradle-maven-plugin).
-1. You're a Java development team that can utilize a lot of the Java-focused features of Gradle

-Essentially, if you're using MarkLogic and Java, then ml-gradle is probably a good fit for you.
-And if you're not using Java, then ml-gradle is most likely not a good fit for you - I recommend instead using the [Roxy deployer](https://github.com/marklogic/roxy) for managing how you configure MarkLogic and deploy applications to it.
-You can still use ml-gradle, but odds are introducing Gradle for the sole purpose of using ml-gradle is going to add too much complexity to your project to be worth it.
-You should have already decided that you want to use Gradle as your project's build tool (or as Gradle calls it, your "enterprise automation tool"), and then ml-gradle will be a good fit for you.
+If you don't want to use Gradle, then ml-gradle is most likely not a good fit for you - I recommend instead using the [Roxy deployer](https://github.com/marklogic/roxy) for managing how you configure MarkLogic and deploy applications to it.

 Here are some of the main features of ml-gradle: